-The Agoda booking platform might not be the most user-friendly around, but it surely is one full of surprises.
-We discovered some of its less out-in-the-open web strategies and explored their meaning in the OTA landscape.
+The Agoda booking platform might not be the most user-friendly around, but it indeed is one full of surprises.
+We discovered some of its less out-in-the-open web strategies and today explore their meaning in the OTA landscape.

-The fact that online retailers apply different prices to users according to their search history is no strange concept in the web world.
+Online retailers applying dynamic prices to users according to their search behavior?
+Not a strange concept in the web world.

 Yet to observe this is in the booking king of couponing came somewhat unexpected.